 Use the event API.
 For examples, see: "SETTING CALLBACKS TO HANDLE EVENTS" in guestfs(3) and the examples/debug-logging.c program in the libguestfs sources.

-Enable debugging and then read this documentation on the appliance boot process: "INTERNALS" in guestfs(3).
+Enable debugging and then read this documentation on the appliance boot process: guestfs-internals(1).

 Enable debugging and look at the full output.
 If you cannot work out what is going on, file a bug report, including the complete output of libguestfs-test-tool(1).